wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    QUESTION TO AMAZON: How to copy text from the SSH window?

+1. Click the red dot at the upper-left corner of the browser window to exit.

+1. Click "Connect using SSH" again.

+1. Highlight a portion of the terminal by clicking on the beginning, the hold down the cursor to drag your mouse across.
+Press Enter to copy the text into the browser's orange clipboard icon.

+1. Click on the organge clipboard icon and press command+A to copy all to your invisible Clipboard.

    QUESTION TO AMAZON: How to copy text into the session?

    QUESTION TO AMAZON: How to get around the auto-repeat of a character pressed on the screen?

-1. Click the red dot at the upper-left corner of the browser window to exit.

-1. Click "Connect using SSH" again.

-1. Copy and paste

-   <pre><strong>echo $pwd</strong></pre>
+   <pre>echo $pwd</pre>

 1. On a Mac, hold down control and press C to escape any running command.